Mountain Made Outdoor Hiking Gloves

 - Weight4 ounces

 Despite being purposed for runners, these TrailHeads Running Gloves will also make excellent trekking gloves for anyone looking to get out and explore Mother Nature’s secrets over the weekends.
 They’re comfortable and lightweight and have a 4-way stretch feature that ensures maximum dexterity and none of that awkward half-grips you get with cheaper gloves.
 The forefinger and thumb touchscreen recognition is of course massively welcomed, but it’s really the mesh inserts that make this a pair of gloves to consider which keep you warm at the beginning of the hike but are designed to ensure you don’t overheat.
+You may also be interested in some of the best anti vibration gloves from our list, so check them out.

 Mesh insets for cooling